Eastern theater of the American Civil War: Early operations (1861)

 After the fall of Fort Sumter in April 1861, both sides scrambled to create armies.
 President Abraham Lincoln issued a call for 75,000 volunteers to suppress the rebellion, which immediately caused the secession of four additional states, including Virginia.
 The United States Army had only around 16,000 men, with more than half spread out in the West.
 The army was commanded by the elderly Lt.
 Gen. Winfield Scott, veteran of the War of 1812 and the Mexican–American War.
 On the Confederate side, only a handful of Federal officers and men resigned and joined the Confederacy; the formation of the Confederate States Army was a matter initially undertaken by the individual states.
 (The decentralized nature of the Confederate defenses, encouraged by the states' distrust of a strong central government, was one of the disadvantages suffered by the South during the war.)

 Some of the first hostilities occurred in western Virginia (now the state of West Virginia).
-The region had closer ties to Pennsylvania and Ohio than to eastern Virginia and thus were opposed to secession; a pro-Union government was soon organized and appealed to Lincoln for military protection.
 Maj.
 Gen. George B. McClellan, commanding the Department of the Ohio, ordered troops to march from Grafton and attack the Confederates under Col. George A. Porterfield.
 The skirmish on June 3, 1861, known as the Battle of Philippi, or the "Philippi Races", was the first land battle of the Civil War.
 His victory at the Battle of Rich Mountain in July was instrumental in his promotion that fall to command the Army of the Potomac.
 As the campaign continued through a series of minor battles, General Robert E. Lee, who, despite his excellent reputation as a former U.S. Army colonel, had no combat command experience, gave a lackluster performance that earned him the derogatory nickname "Granny Lee".
 He was soon transferred to the Carolinas to construct fortifications.
 The Union victory in this campaign enabled the creation of the state of West Virginia in 1863.

 The first significant battle of the war took place in eastern Virginia on June 10.
 Union Maj.
 Gen. Benjamin Butler, based at Fort Monroe, sent converging columns from Hampton and Newport News against advanced Confederate outposts.
 At the Battle of Big Bethel, near Fort Monroe, Colonel John B. Magruder won the first Confederate victory.